VictorCMiraldo/hdiff/writeup/presentation/slides.md

           | Tri Tree Tree Tree
 ```

-Contexts are datatypes annotated with holes.
+Contexts are datatypes augmented with holes.

 . . .